zauberzeug/rosys/docs/features/cameras.md

 {!src/show_captured_images.py [ln:28-29] !}
 ```

-The `ui.timer` updates the source property of the `ui.image` regularly.
+The `ui.timer` regularly updates the source property of the `ui.image`.
 The cameras `latest_image_uri` property provides the uri to the latest captured image.

 ## Simulated Cameras

 The above code works out-of-the-box if your camera can be discoverd with `v4l2ctl`.
-When you have no camera at hand or develop parts of your robot on a Mac/Windows system,
-you can simply add a simulated camera:
+When you have no camera at hand or develop parts of your robot on a Mac or Windows system, you can simply add a simulated camera:

 ```python hl_lines="8-15"
 {!src/show_captured_images.py [ln:5] !}